And just like that, we went straight into balmy blue-skied summer weather, skipping spring entirely.

 This year, that change came on so swiftly that it felt like an overnight obsession.

 Just a few days ago, as I was tucking myself into bed, I found myself daydreaming of a lemony chickpea salad dotted with red onions and radishes, the flavours and textures of it so clear in my mind that I could practically feel the sharp crunch of onions under my teeth.
 I honestly couldn't sleep until I wrote it down, assuring myself I'd make it into a reality the very next day.

 (Normal people get food cravings just before bedtime, right?
 I swear I'm not crazy.)

 This salad is the result of that late-night obsession.
 It's brightly lemony, with a crunchy blend of radishes, red onion and celery to contrast against the softness of the chickpeas, and a little dill to freshen things up.

-My favourite thing about this recipe is the roasted lemon vinaigrette.
-I’m not sure where I picked up the idea, but it’s been kicking around in the back of my mind for a while, and this chickpea salad seemed like the perfect opportunity to try it out.
+The real star of the show, though, is the roasted lemon vinaigrette.
 The roasting process mellows out some of the sourness, and uncovers unexpected depths of flavour that make an otherwise ordinary lemon juice vinaigrette into something very special indeed.